Kostiantyn Voblyi: Biography

-From the 1910–1911 academic year, Voblyi Kostiantyn Hryhorovych became dean of the economic department and headed it until 1917.
+From the 1910–1911 academic year, Voblyi became dean of the economic department and headed it until 1917.
 During this period he prepared and published a number of textbooks: "Political Economy", "Fundamentals of Insurance Economics", "Statistics.
 Handbook for lectures ".
-At the end of 1917, Voblyi Kostiantyn Hryhorovych became the rector of the Kyiv Commercial Institute.
-It is thanks to him organizational activity within the walls of this educational institution October 13, 1918 was the First All-Ukrainian Congress of Economists and Statisticians.
+At the end of 1917, Voblyi became the rector of the Kyiv Commercial Institute.
+It is thanks to him organizational activity within the walls of this educational institution October 13, 1918, was the First All-Ukrainian Congress of Economists and Statisticians.
 In 1918–1921 he was a professor at Tavriya University.
 Later he became the chairman of the Society of Economists at the All-Ukrainian Academy of Sciences.

 The period of 1923–1927 was favorable both for the development of the economy and for the development of science.
-From 1923 to 1926, Voblyi Kostiantyn Hryhorovych held the position of head of the economic and statistical department of the Exchange Committee of the Kyiv Commodity Exchange.
+From 1923 to 1926, Voblyi held the position of head of the economic and statistical department of the Exchange Committee of the Kyiv Commodity Exchange.
 In order to scientifically and legally substantiate Ukraine's foreign trade with neighboring countries, he wrote a number of articles on trade relations, means of regulating trade, problems and features of the formation of the structure of agriculture, its place and importance in total foreign trade.

-From 1927 to 1930, Voblyi Kostiantyn Hryhorovych headed the Commission for the Study of the National Economy of Ukraine.
+From 1927 to 1930, headed the Commission for the Study of the National Economy of Ukraine.

-Since 1933, Voblyi Kostiantyn Hryhorovych headed the Department of Economic Geography at Kyiv University.
+Since 1933, Voblyi headed the Department of Economic Geography at Kyiv University.
 In 1936 he created a department of economic geography within the structure of the Institute of Economics of the Academy of Sciences of the USSR.

-In the period from 1934 to 1938, Voblyi Kostiantyn Hryhorovych worked as a member of the Commission, which studied the economic resources of Ukraine.
+In the period from 1934 to 1938, Voblyi worked as a member of the commission, which studied the economic resources of Ukraine.

-With the beginning of World War II, Voblyi Kostiantyn Hryhorovych moved to Bashkortostan, where he resumed the Institute of Economics in a new place, in 1942 he became director of this institute and continued his research work.
+With the beginning of World War II, Voblyi moved to Bashkortostan, where he resumed the Institute of Economics in a new place, in 1942 he became director of this institute and continued his research work.
 In 1944, the Institute of Economics and the team of scientists returned to Kyiv.
 In the same year, the scientist was awarded the title of Honored Scientist of the Ukrainian SSR.
-As director of the Institute of Economics Voblyi Kostiantyn Hryhorovych worked until 1947 and at the same time headed the Department of Economic Geography at the University of Kyiv.
+As director of the Institute of Economics Voblyi worked until 1947 and at the same time headed the Department of Economic Geography at the University of Kyiv.

-Died on September 12, 1947 in Kyiv.
+He died on September 12, 1947, in Kyiv.